 It may just be American mythology, but lots of people believe that adding sugar or corn syrup to the water you give a tree helps keep it fresh.
 While no studies have proven this to be true, no studies have shown the practice to be harmful either.
 So go ahead and add something sweet to the mixture.

 If nothing else, it may help you to keep that water topped up.
 A general rule is that a typical tree needs a quart of water a day for each inch of its diameter.
 This means most Christmas tree stands need to be topped up with water every day.

-Lights on and off the tree are also heat sources and can dry out those green needles.
+Lights are also heat sources and can dry out those green needles.
+This is true even when the strings of lights are Christmas decorations.
 Turn off all electric lights when you leave the room and use LED lights to decorate the tree.

-The trees also stay fresh longer if the air is humid.
-Most of our homes in December aren't particularly humid, so consider helping the tree stay hydrated by running a humidifier during the day.
+Trees stay fresh longer if the air is humid.
+Most homes in December aren't particularly humid, so you'll have to help the tree by spraying it with a mister every day or two.

 Alternatively or in addition, consider running a humidifier during the day near the tree.
 It may seem extreme, but at least you will feel that you did everything you could to help your Christmas tree stay fresh over the holiday season.

 - National Christmas Tree Association: Quick Tree Facts

 - Smithsonian Magazine: Dreaming of a Green Christmas